- 100% Organic and unprocessed healthy Dheki rice

 - Helps lower the risk of cancer

-- Rich in fibre and power packed with manganese
+- Rich in fiber and power packed with manganese

 - Reduces the risk of Type 2 diabetes